ariaryjos/Hello/README.md

 ## About me

 I'm Ahmad Rifqi Arya.
 A Junior Full Stack Developer on PHP.
-An Web Developer at [DeliveryHero](https://www.stmi.ac.id/) (Mumbai).
+An Web Developer at [DeliveryHero](https://www.stmi.ac.id/) (Jakarta).
 Community is :heart:.
-Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.
+Code blooded animal :stuck_out_tongue: and :coffee: lover.

 I ocassionally blog and tweet about android.
 Also open sourced few android related stuff.